-The low impact bat licence (formerly known as a CL21 licence, or “Bat Mitigation Class Licence”) is one option that’s available to you, if you discover that your development will disturb bats or their roosts.
+The low impact bat licence (formerly known as a CL21 licence, or “Bat Mitigation Class Licence”) is one option that’s available to you, if you discover that your development project will disturb bats or affect bat roosts present.

-In simple terms, if you have bats on or near your development you’ll need special permission to undertake activities that could lead to harm – be that destroying a roost or just handling a bat.
+In simple terms, if you have bats on or near your development you’ll need special permission that permits activities that could lead to harm – be that destroying a bat roost or just handling a bat.
 This special permission takes the form a licence and you’ll need one even when you have planning permission, because planning consent does not in and of itself allow you to perform what are essentially illegal activities.

 Historically, securing a licence was a lengthy and complicated process and, in many ways, it still is.
 Though there is a sound justification for it being this way as it is vital that bats are managed sensitively throughout the development process.
 Detailed checks and exacting processes are one way of ensuring that this is the case.

-If your development meets the criteria for being managed under this licence, you’ll enjoy a lower administrative burden.
+If your development project meets the criteria for being managed under this licence, you’ll enjoy a lower administrative burden.
 This is because bats and habitats can be managed in a group of up to three of each, rather than individually.
-You won’t have to wait for a physical document or deal with reams of paperwork either as your site will be registered under your bat consultant’s CL21 licence and they manage the process from start to finish.
+You won’t have to wait for a physical document or deal with reams of paperwork either as your site must be registered under your bat consultant’s licence CL21 and they manage the process from start to finish.